Note: this is loosely based on Coursera’s A Crash Course on Causality: Inferring Causal Effects from Observational Data

 Introduction

 We want to describe causality because we want to make decisions that lead to good outcomes.
-If A is correlated with Y but does not have a causal effect, making decisions for A won’t help us achieve good health outcomes.
+If is correlated with but does not have a causal effect, making decisions for won’t help us achieve good health outcomes.
 For example, say we find that location predicts smoking behaviors.
 Under a causal relationship where location causes smoking, we expect that influencing where someone goes will influence their smoking behaviors.
 This gives us a powerful tool to help people reduce their smoking.

 How to Get the Causality Wrong